syncs-usyd/syncs-constitution/constitution.rst

 3. The Executive must give a written notice of the opening application period of the Subcommittees, which must last no less than seven (7) clear days, in one of the recognised media platforms of the Society.

-4. The Executive listed below will be directly responsible for managing the Subcommittees and report at least monthly to either the President, Vice President, Treasurer, or Secretary:
+4. The Executive listed below will be directly responsible for managing the Subcommittees and report at least monthly to either the Co-Presidents, Treasurer, or Secretary:

    1. the Social Events Coordinator(s) and the Technology Events Coordinator(s) will be the Directors of the Events Subcommittee;